-'''

-3 points - $30,001+ per unit
+3 points - \$30,001 + per unit

-2 points - $16,000 - 30,000 per unit

-'''

 (b.)
 Existing Funds.
-A maximum of 3 points will be given to projects that have a letter from USDA stating that the applicant appears to meet the eligibility requirements for the transfer/assumption of an existing USDA Rural Development 515 loan.
+A maximum of 3 points will be given to projects that have a letter from USDA stating that the applicant applied for the transfer/assumption of an existing USDA Rural Development 515 loan.
 Letter may further state that further processing and final underwriting must be completed in accordance with USDA Rural Development requirements.

-'''

-3 points - $30,001 + per unit
+3 points - \$30,001 + per unit

-2 points - $10,000 - 30,000 per unit

-'''

 - (c.)
 Rental/Operating Subsidies.
-A maximum of 2 points will be given to projects that have a commitment for rental/operating subsidies from USDA Rural Development, HUD or a Public Housing Authority (PHA) based on a written agreement providing additional rental/operating subsidies. - USDA Rural Development commitment must be for at least 25% of the total proposed units to receive the points. - HUD (HUD through PHA) commitment must be for at least 25% of the total proposed units to receive the points. - (iv.)
-Tenant Needs (Maximum 5 Points) - (a.)
+A maximum of 2 points will be given to projects that have a commitment for rental/operating subsidies from USDA Rural Development, HUD or a Public Housing Authority (PHA) based on a written agreement providing additional rental/operating subsidies. - USDA Rural Development commitment must be for at least 25% of the total proposed units to receive the points. - HUD (HUD through PHA) commitment must be for at least 25% of the total proposed units to receive the points.

+- (iv.)
+Tenant Needs (Maximum 6 Points) - (a.)
 1 point will be given to projects with 100% of the units in the project designed, equipped and set-aside for the elderly.
 (For elderly definition, see the AHFA Compliance Manual available at www.AHFA.com) - (b.)
 1 point will be given to projects targeting low-income families (individuals with children) with a minimum of 15% of the low-income units having three or more bedrooms.
 If an applicant chooses 100% elderly, the applicant will not receive additional points for three or more bedrooms.
-Rehabilitation of existing multifamily rental units must already have the required three or more bedrooms to receive the points.

-- (c.)
-2 points will be given to projects that set-aside a minimum of 5% of the total proposed units for tenants with disabilities or homeless populations.
-The units must be actively marketed and rented to households with at least one tenant with a disability or a tenant transitioning from being homeless.
+Rehabilitation of existing multifamily rental units must already have the required three or more bedrooms to receive the points. - (c.)
+2 points will be given to projects that set-aside a minimum of 7% of the total proposed units for tenants with disabilities or homeless populations.
+The units must be actively marketed and rented to households with at least one tenant with a disability or a tenant transitioning from being homeless (to include persons fleeing domestic violence; aging out of the foster care system, nursing homes or other institutions, etc.).
 A marketing and preference plan and an executed Memorandum of Understanding will be required if the Project is approved for funding. - (d.)
 1 point will be given to projects that have committed in writing to target households on the public housing waiting lists. - (e.)
 1 point will be given to projects that provide at a minimum 5% of the dwelling units be designed and constructed to be readily accessible to individuals with mobility impairments.
-An additional 2% of the dwelling units must be accessible to individuals with sensory impairments (i.e. hearing or vision impairments).

-(v.)
-Project Type (Maximum 10 Points)
+An additional 2% of the dwelling units must be accessible to individuals with sensory impairments (i.e. hearing or vision impairments). - (f.)
+1 point will be given to projects that waive their right to a Qualified Contract for the duration of the Extended Use Period. - (v.)
+Project Type (Maximum 12 Points) - (a.)

-(a.)
 A maximum of 8 points will be given for the rehabilitation of a project with an existing AHFA HOME loan that matures prior to or within the year covered by the applicable QAP.
 In order to be eligible for these points, the project must meet one of the following criteria:

-8 points - If the proposed project has re-paid 100% of the AHFA HOME loan (principal and interest).
+10 points - If the proposed project has re-paid 100% of the AHFA HOME loan (principal and interest).

-6 points - If the proposed project has closed with AHFA a 15-year extension of the project's original AHFA HOME loan.
+8 points - If the proposed project has closed with AHFA a 15-year extension of the project's original AHFA HOME loan.